statamic/seo-pro/DOCUMENTATION.md

 You may choose to pull data from other fields, enter hardcoded strings, or use Antlers templating.
 See [File Usage](#file-usage) for more details.

-### Collections
+### Sections (Collections and Taxonomies)

-Each collection may be configured independently.
+Each section may be configured independently.
 You may opt to inherit values from the defaults and tweak as necessary.

-> Values configured here will be saved into the `seo` array in the respective collection's respective `folder.yaml`.
+> Values configured here will be saved into the `seo` array in the respective section's `folder.yaml`.

+You may disable a section by toggling the "Enabled" field when editing a section, or set `seo: false` in their `folder.yaml`.
+Disabling a section will prevent it's items from being included in reports, and prevent the template tag from rendering anything.

 ### Entries